krishnam-eng/howdoi-loadtest/locust/README.md

 In general, being Scriptable makes the tool infinitely expandable and very developer-friendly -- that's what locust is.
 Let's see what else Locust brings to the table.

 ## What Else Do I Like in Locust?
-Locust is a simple-to-use and easy-to-learn performance testing tool.
+Locust is an easy-to-learn and a simple-to-use performance testing tool.

 ### Cool Features
 - Test as Code: Locust lets you code tests in Python against your web application which can mimic your user's behaviour.
 Locust itself [written in Python](https://github.com/locustio/locust).